Montenegro national football team: Ups and downs

 On 23 February 2014 in Nice, Montenegro were drawn for qualification in UEFA Euro 2016 qualifying Group G alongside Russia, Sweden, Austria, Moldova and Liechtenstein.
-Though they opened their campaign with a 2–0 win over Moldova, they failed to qualify with a 0–0 tie against Liechtenstein, a 1–0 loss to Austria and a 1–1 tie at home to Sweden.
+Although Montenegro, opened their campaign with a 2–0 victory against Moldova, they failed to qualify with goalless draw against Liechtenstein, a 1–0 loss against Austria and a 1–1 home draw against Sweden.
 On 27 March 2015, Montenegro's home match against Russia was abandoned after 67 minutes due to crowd violence, after the Russian left-back Dmitri Kombarov was hit by a projectile.
-The score was 0–0 and Russia had missed a penalty moments before the match was abandoned.
+The score was goalless and Russia had missed a penalty moments before the match was abandoned.
 The Russian goalkeeper Igor Akinfeev was hit by a flare, causing a second 33-minute delay.
-The abandoned match was ruled a 3–0 win in Russia's favour.
+The abandoned match was ruled a 3–0 victory in Russia's favour.
 Montenegro finished fourth at the end of the campaign and placed 95th on the FIFA ranking list.

-Montenegro participated in the 2018 FIFA World Cup qualification and were placed with Poland, Denmark, Kazakhstan, Armenia and Romania.
-Poland and Romania had been participants in the UEFA Euro 2016, but Montenegro began by drawing 1–1 away to Romania, beating Kazakhstan 5–0 at home and defeating Denmark 1–0.
-However, they then lost 3–2 away to Armenia despite leading 2–0, and were defeated 2–1 at home by Poland.
-Montenegro then rebounded, beating Armenia 4–1 and Kazakhstan 3–0.
-They later eliminated Romania with a 1–0 victory, but losses to the Danes and Poles ended Montenegro's chance of qualifying.

-Having failed to reach the World Cup, Montenegro had a dismal performance in the 2018–19 UEFA Nations League C. The team was grouped with Serbia, Romania and Lithuania.
-Montenegro only managed two victories, all against Lithuania, and suffered two losses to Serbia, one defeat to Romania at home and an away draw to the Romanian side as well.
-This effectively denied Montenegro a chance to qualify to the UEFA Euro 2020 playoff.